'Modern Family' Star Sofia Vergara Is Still Hounded By Her 'Entitled' Ex

 Friends, who likened Loeb to a real-life Arthur (the role played by Dudley Moore and Russell Brand), say that he is used to telling others what to do.

-Ivy Supersonic, an old friend of Loeb’s explains that his mindset is not one of accepting rejection.
+Ivy Supersonic, an old friend of Loeb’s, explains that his mindset is not one of accepting rejection.

 “[Nick] is used to people doing things for him.
 He comes from a certain kind of background… and I can only put up with so much before I have to leave.”

-Sofia Vergara stated publicly that when she had the embryos fertilized it was with the intention of bringing them to term with two parents, but circumstances changed, and that is no longer the circumstance.
+Sofia Vergara stated publicly that when she had the embryos fertilized, it was with the intention of bringing them to term with two parents, but circumstances changed, and that is no longer the case.

 “A child needs a loving relationship of parents who… don’t hate each other.”